looping/RCBridge/README.md

 ### Carthage
 Add `github "looping/RCBridge" ~> 0.1` in your `Cartfile `, then run the command `carthage` in Terminal to build the framework and drag the built `RCBridge.framework` into your Xcode project.

+*Note: If you hit an error with `dyld: Library not loaded: @rpath/RCBridge.framework/RCBridge` during launch app.
+You should add a `New Copy Files Phase` in Build Phases, then add `RCBridge.framework` as `Frameworks` with `Code Sign On Copy` checked.*

 ### Manual
 Just drag the `RCBridge` folder into your project.
 Super easy, wow!